Visa, Mastercard welcome Beijing's plans to free bank cards market

 "We will continue to monitor closely and look forward to the day when we can compete for domestic business in China," MasterCard said in a statement emailed to Reuters on Thursday.

-The explosion in online retailers, fuelled by increasingly well-heeled youth, is adding to the allure of plastic.
+The explosion in online retailers, fueled by increasingly well-heeled youth, is adding to the allure of plastic.

 Access for foreign firms to China's fast-growing electronic payments market is a controversial issue.

-China promised to reform and free its electronic payments market after the World Trade Organization (WTO) said in 2012 that its behaviour discriminated against U.S. firms.
+China promised to reform and free its electronic payments market after the World Trade Organization (WTO) said in 2012 that its behavior discriminated against U.S. firms.

 It was not immediately clear if the move would allow foreign firms to process credit and debit card payments made in yuan in China.